Geographic Spines in the 2020 Census Disclosure Avoidance System: Bringing Off-Spine Entities Closer to the Spine

-Note that Algorithm \ref{opt_gs} does not alter the PLB or precision proportions of the input spine, which is the AIAN spine.
-The next section describes the Algorithm used to update these proportions, along with the spine that is output from Algorithm \ref{opt_gs}, in the second spine optimization stage.
+Note that Algorithm \ref{opt_gs} does not alter the PLB proportions of the input spine.
+The next section describes the algorithm used to update these proportions in the second spine optimization stage.